-Power and Water will begin its Alice Springs vegetation maintenance program in late September 2020.
+Power and Water began its revised Alice Springs vegetation maintenance program in late September 2020.
+The revised program of ongoing maintenance works consists of:

-The works program takes place every two years and aims to safeguard residents, power reliability and infrastructure.
+The vegetation maintenance program aims to safeguard residents and workers, and power reliability and infrastructure.

-We have engaged Infrastructure Vegetation Management Services Australia Pty Ltd to undertake the vegetation maintenance program.
+We have contracted Infrastructure Vegetation Management Services (IVMS) Australia Pty Ltd to undertake the vegetation maintenance program.
 They are a Northern Territory owned and operated company, registered with Supply Nation as an Indigenous company.

-Vegetation presents significant safety and power reliability risks to the Alice Springs and surrounding area power network.
+Vegetation presents significant safety and power reliability risks to the power network servicing Alice Springs and the surrounding area.

 We maintain our power infrastructure year-round to ensure the power stays on and our community stays safe.
-A significant part of our maintenance works is trimming vegetation.
+A significant part of our maintenance works is managing vegetation.

 Power and Water services around 15 000 homes via 6800 poles and towers across more than 1000km of overhead powerlines in Alice Springs, Tennant Creek and surrounding areas.